 To apply for this program, click the "Apply Now" button and follow the prompts to create an application.
 After you create your application, click on each of the links on your study abroad application homepage and complete the remaining application requirements: questionnaires, material submissions, and electronic signature documents.

 This study abroad program also requires completion of a secondary application specific to TU-Berlin.
 The secondary application requires the submission of a UW transcript.
-Additional information and instructions for the secondary application will be sent by email after the UW application is submitted.
+Additional information and instructions for the secondary application will be sent by email after the UW application deadline.

 See Application FAQs